Syed18103392/elementor-responsive-owl-carousel/readme.txt

 ### From within the dashboard (recommended)

 1. Navigate to _Dashboard – Plugins – Add New_;
-2. Search for _Responsive Owl Carousel for Elementor_;
+2. Search for _Responsive Elementor Responsive Owl Carousel_;
 3. Click _Install_, then _Activate_.

 ### Manual installation